decodableco/examples/pyflink-vector-embeddings/README.md

 > Before proceeding, make sure to download and install the following tools:
 > 1. [Atlas CLI](https://www.mongodb.com/products/tools/atlas-cli)
 > 2. [mongosh](https://www.mongodb.com/docs/mongodb-shell/install/#install-mongosh)

+Then switch to a terminal window and run the following shell commands to intialize the database and define the vector search index:

 ```bash
 USR=demousr